-The protection of endangered and threatened species-under the 1973 Endangered Species Act (ESA)-can be controversial due to balancing the needs for natural resources use and development and species protection.
-Under the ESA, all federal agencies must "utilize their authorities in furtherance of the purposes of this Act by carrying out programs for the conservation of endangered species and threatened species listed pursuant to ... this Act."
-As a result, the FLMAs consider listed species in their land management plans, timber sales, energy or mineral leasing plans, and all other relevant aspects of their activities that might affect listed species.
+The protection of endangered and threatened species-under the 1973 Endangered Species Act (ESA)115-can be controversial due to balancing the needs for natural resources use and development and species protection.
+Under the ESA, all federal agencies must "utilize their authorities in furtherance of the purposes of this Act by carrying out programs for the conservation of endangered species and threatened species listed pursuant to ... this Act."116 As a result, the FLMAs consider species listed as threatened or endangered in their land management plans, timber sales, energy or mineral leasing plans, and all other relevant aspects of their activities that might affect listed species.
 They consult with FWS (or NMFS, for most marine species and for anadromous fish such as salmon) about those effects.
 The majority of these consultations result in little or no change in the actions of the land managers.
-But some consultations result in controversies over the appropriate balance of land and resource use with protection of endangered and threatened species.

-The 115th Congress is considering legislation that would alter ESA implementation in various ways.
-For example, bills have been introduced that would redefine the process for listing a species, address state participation, define the type of data used to evaluate species, and address the types of species that can be listed under ESA, among others.
-Debate is also centering on certain species, particularly where conservation of species generates conflict over resources in various habitats.
+Congress has considered altering ESA implementation in various ways.
+For example, bills were introduced in the 115th Congress that would have redefined the process for listing a species, defined the types of data used to evaluate species, and changed the types of species that can be listed under ESA, among others.
+Debate has also centered on certain species, particularly where conservation of species generates conflict over resources in various habitats.
 Examples of these species include sage grouse (energy and other resources in sage brush habitat), grey wolves (ranching), and polar bears (energy development in northern Alaska), among others.
 Proposals resulting from issues regarding certain species include granting greater authority to states over whether a species may be listed, changing the listing status of a species, and creating special conditions for the treatment of a listed species.